PoeBlu/lono/docs/_docs/configsets/variables.md

 ## Overriding Configset Variables

 You can also override configset variables with configs `variables.rb` files.
-You can override variables globally and override them for all configsets, or locally to the specific configset.
+You can override variables globally or locally.
+Global mean all configsets.
+Local means only to the specified configset.

 Examples:

-1. configs/ec2/configsets/variables.rb - global for all configsets used in the ec2 blueprint
+1. configs/ec2/configsets/variables.rb - global override for all configsets used in the ec2 blueprint
-2. configs/ec2/configsets/httpd/variables.rb - specific only to the httpd configset
+2. configs/ec2/configsets/httpd/variables.rb - local override, only to the httpd configset

-It is recommended that you override configset variables specifically for each configset.
+Local overrides are generally recommended.
 Example:

 configs/ec2/configsets/httpd/variables.rb